Bydgoszcz Financial Centre

-Bydgoszcz Financial Centre is a official building in Bydgoszcz, Poland.
+Bydgoszcz Financial Centre is an official building in Bydgoszcz, Poland.

 Location

 The Drukarnia shopping centre is located between Gdańska Street and Jagiellońska street in downtown district of Bydgoszcz.

 History

 The site has housed printing factories, from the 19th century till 2005.

 Prussian period

 The first printing house was established on October 6, 1806, when Jan Adam Kimmel transferred his workshop from Toruń.
 His stepson, Andrzej Friedrich Gruenauer (1764–1829) inherited the charge.
 First location of the factory was 35 Poznanski Street in Bromberg.

 It was the only printing house in the city at that time; since Bromberg was the seat of the region, there was a great need for various types of official prints.
 Hence, the company was thriving.

 In 1814, needing to expand production into different types of printed journals, Gruenauer purchased a portion of a monastery garden within the congregation of the Poor Clares in Bydgoszcz.
 From there, he began construction of a modernized printing house.
 Launched in May 1815, this building occupied the site where the shopping mall stands today.
 The neoclassical building still stands on Jagiellońska street, close to the Church of the Poor Clares where printing continuously operated until 2005.

 Grünauer's print house issued a range of official documents, from Bydgoszcz's first newspaper, to the 1807 Constitution of the Duchy of Warsaw.
 Railway timetables were also printed here from 1850.